awslabs/aws-sdk-swift/README.md

 As a result, you should be able to:

-    1. Log into your AWS console, go to us-east-1 (we default region to us-east-1, no region resolver yet)
+    1. Log into your AWS console, go to us-east-1 (we default region to us-east-1 but you can pass in a region, no region resolver yet)
     2. Click on cognito
     3. click on cognito identity pools
     4. Verify that you see the newly created identity pool name: identityPoolMadeWithSwiftSDK